Open Payments are on the Rise

 Changing the everyday

-Examining the likely impact of open payments on just one type of everyday transaction — grocery shopping — helps demonstrate its potential to fundamentally change how we purchase goods and services.
+Examining the impact of open payments on just one type of everyday transaction — grocery shopping — helps demonstrate its potential to fundamentally change how we purchase goods and services.

 When a shopper pays for their groceries by card, they set off a chain of background transactions: